 3. Get Your Debt Number

 Once you’ve made your debt tracker and taken the other steps, identify your total payoff number.
-This is crucial as you will have a starting point and a clear goal that you are trying to achieve.
+This is crucial, as you will have a starting point and a clear goal that you are trying to achieve.

-How to Prioritize Your Debts
+Prioritizing Your Debts

-1. Understand Bad Debts and Good Debts
+1. Understand Bad and Good Debts

 Bad debts are usually paying for things you want instead of always need.
 While there might be some emergencies that max out your credit cards, often times it’s excessive spending.